-The cleaning process was an iterative process.
-Numerous iterations of the four-step cleaning procedure were completed on each national data set.
+Data cleaning was an iterative process, with numerous iterations of the four-step cleaning procedure being implemented for each national data set.
 This repetition ensured that all data were properly cleaned and that any new errors that could have been introduced during the data cleaning were rectified.
 The cleaning process was repeated as many times as necessary until all data were made consistent and comparable.
 Any inconsistencies detected during the cleaning process were resolved in collaboration with national centers, and all corrections made during the cleaning process were documented in a cleaning report, produced for each country.